 - Neighborhood cleanup: the Kariobangi Slum, where the families live, is strewn with litter.
-Four times every month, it has become a popular activity for the families to gather together and do an extensive cleanup of a part of their community.
-See photos here.

-- Framed photos: one photo of each family was printed and framed to include the words "The 100 Families project."
+Four times every month, it has become a popular activity for the families to gather and do an extensive cleanup of a part of their community. - Chess Tournament: On December 5th, 16 members of the Chess Club for youth held their first chess tournament, and the winners received their own chess sets. - Framed photos: one photo of each family was printed and framed to include the words "The 100 Families project."